Thinking of buying a blog, but unsure if it’s going to be a worthwhile investment?

 - Selling Its Own Products and Services

 You can also make money by agreeing to write sponsored content.
-Similar in concept to affiliate marketing, this is where you write posts that promote a company’s products or services.
+That’s when you write a blog post that promotes a company’s products or services and get paid for doing so.

 Sell Proprietary Products and Services

-You can also make money by selling your own services and products on your blog.
+Your blog can also be a great platform to sell your own merch and services.
 This could include t-shirts, informational courses, memberships, or any other products or services you create.

 How Do I Buy a Blog?

-Ok – now that we’ve covered the basics, let’s dive into the biggest risks of buying a blog for passive income.
+Ok – now that we’ve got the introductory stuff out of the way, let’s dive into the biggest risks of buying a blog.

 10 Biggest Risks of Buying a Blog For Passive Income